Willie-Conway/Calculator-App/README.md

 ## Introduction

 The **Calculator App** is a simple web application built using `React`.
-It allows users to perform addition, subtraction, multiplication, and division on numbers entered via a single input field.
-This project helped me apply my knowledge of `React components`, `hooks`, and `event handling`.
-I've added a "☀️Light/🌙Dark" Mode  feature to the original calculater-app.
-See code to embed to new feature, copy and paste to `App.js` and `App.css`.
+It allows users to perform ➕addition, ➖subtraction, ✖️multiplication, and ➗division on numbers entered via a single input field.
+This project helped me apply my knowledge of ❄️`React components`, 🪝`hooks`, and 🚦`event handling`.
+I've added a **☀️Light/🌙Dark Mode**  feature to the original `calculater-app`.
+See code to embed to new feature.

 <p float="left">
     <img src="https://github.com/Willie-Conway/Calculator-App/blob/main/Images/localhost_3000_%20(4).png" width="300" />